gar6920/Numberblocks/memory bank/architecture.md

 - Broadcasts state updates to all connected clients
 - Handles entity spawning and lifecycle management
 - Supports dynamic implementation selection via command-line arguments or environment variables
+- Validates and manages structure placement in the building system

 **Key Features:**
 - Room-based multiplayer with session persistence